A fossil-free EU

 A substitution effect occurs when wood-based products replace products made from fossil raw materials.
 This means that fossil carbon is removed from the materials cycle and replaced with biogenic carbon.
 The total amount of carbon in circulation therefore stops increasing.

-The substitution effect plays a crucial role in reducing climate impact and is a key to achieving the EU’s climate targets.
-Products produced from forest raw material have significantly lower climate impact than fossil or non-renewable alternatives.
-The substitution effect amounts to 410 Mt CO2e/year.
+The substitution effect plays a crucial role in reducing climate impact and is key to achieving the EU’s climate goals.
+Products made from forest resources have significantly lower climate impacts than fossil or non-renewable alternatives.